inducer/interacticrop/README.md

 * You copy that line to your LaTeX source and life is good.
 * Optional: You specify `-o out.pdf` and a cropped output PDF is also written for you.

-Don't forget to credit the folks that you steal from!
+**OBVIOUSLY:** Don't forget to credit the folks that you steal from!
 Here's a bonus LaTeX+TikZ macro to do that:

 ```latex